AlbaneCM/airbnb/README.md

-# airbnb
-First project

-First Data Science project
+Airbnb: First Data Science project

-Goal: to train on concepts reviewed so far on Python, Pandas, NumPy, Seaborn, Matlplotlib.
+Goal: analyze Airbnb's data while training on concepts reviewed so far on Python, Pandas, NumPy, Seaborn, Matlplotlib.

-Web scraping and machine learning have not been reviewed yet.

 Data used: airbnb - coming from hotel industry, this was the available data that made the most sense.
 Data: http://insideairbnb.com/get-the-data.html

-*Note: I had started separately a blog review with this information on New York only, to explain more the analysis behind each graph.
-Hence why some comments are already made about New York and not about other markets.
-Please feel free to indicate whether this seems a good idea to continue doing so or if graphs are pretty self-explanatory.
+*Note: Comments & analysis are about the New York marketplace despite the possibility of changing marketplace, for the sake of this exercise.

 1. Choose a number corresponding to the city to explore:
 Option to chose a marketplace to analyze among 10 cities.
 Choosing a number rather than typing an actual city will be less prone to errors.